TheIoTLearningInitiative/WindRiverIoT/documentation/WindRiverHelix/WindRiverHelixLabCloud.md

 Select "New Sessions"

 1. Select the Platform "Demo Wind River Rocket Hello World Program running on Intel" and click on "Next"
-2. Enter a Session Name
+2. Enter a Session Name "MyPlatformGalileo"

     ACPI 2.0 table at: 0F01E014
     Loading from disk...